mahfuz195/Unscented-Kalman-Filter/README.md

-# Unscented Kalman Filter Project Starter Code
+# Unscented Kalman Filter Project 3 Term 2
 Self-Driving Car Engineer Nanodegree Program

 In this project I have utilized a Unscented kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
 Passing the project requires obtaining RMSE values that are lower than the tolerance outlined in the project rubric.